michalstocki/inject-type/README.md

   alertServiceMock.showAlert.should.have.been.calledWith(warning);
 });
 ```
 To reset bindings, we have to call `inject.resetBindings()`.
-It's useful to call this before each test - to make sure that they are independent.
+It's useful to call this before each test, to make sure that they are independent.
 Example test setup:
 ```javascript
 var alertServiceMock;
 var notifier;